ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *CPL-Diff: A Diffusion Model for De Novo Design of Functional Peptide Sequences with Fixed Length (**Adv Sci 2025** | [code](https://github.com/luozhenjie1997/CPL-Diff))*
+    - I’m really surprised fixed length control can be the main motivation of a sequence generation model in 2025 now…
+    - The other motivation, to generate peptide with specific function, haven’t been validated in this paper.
+It is quite likely to generate AMPs with antibacterial, antiviral, and antifungal functions at the same time with only trained on AMP dataset.
+And this paper didn’t include any wet-lab validation of selectivity.
+    - ⁉️ The authors might be influenced by MMCD to use docking validation.
+Again, LPS is not a protein… 1,3-beta-glucan is not the name of protein as well… What’s the meaning of docking a predicted peptide structure and a manually picked target?
+    - Use pLDDT as an evaluation metric for AMP generation?
+    - Some analysis figures are redundant.

 - *Rapid Response Antimicrobial Peptide Design Strategy Driven by Meta-Learning for Emerging Drug-Resistant Pathogens (**J Med Chem 2025** | [code](https://github.com/lennonyu11234/Archeologist_RR-ADS))*
     - Font makes figures really difficult to read… The score legends of scatters and heatmaps are missing.